 14 Smart Tips to Cut Kitchen Waste and Save Money

 If you're filling your garbage bin with containers of expired food or fresh herbs that went limp before you used them, you’re wasting valuable resources.
-No matter how you slice it, grocery items area financial investment.
+No matter how you slice it, groceries are a financial investment.
 From leafy greens and freshly baked bread to frozen and canned goods, it pays to make the most of your purchases.
-Cutting down on food waste is not only more sustainable for the environment, but it will also help you be more efficient with your time in the kitchen, too.
-With ideas for menu planning, food prep, and better storage, these tips will make your paydays and produce stretch farther.
+Knowing how to reduce food waste is not only more sustainable for the environment, but it will also help you be more efficient with your time in the kitchen, too.
+With ideas for menu planning, food prep, and better storage, these food waste solutions will make your paydays and produce stretch further.

 1. Plan a Menu